Your child is social and wants to make friends… but other kids aren’t interested. Here’s how to help your child rejected by peers.

 Conclusion

-No one wants to see her child get rejected, especially when she’s trying so much to be a good friend to others.
-We can’t—nor should—save them from heartache, but we can help them cope with rejection.
+No one wants to see her child rejected by peers, especially when she’s trying to be a good friend to others.
+You can’t—and shouldn’t—save her from heartache, but you can help her cope with rejection with the tips you learned here.

 Get more tips:

-Don’t forget: Grab your copy of The Power of Empathy—at no cost to you.
-Trust me, you won’t want to pass this up:
+Don’t forget: Join my newsletter and grab your copy of The Power of Empathy below—at no cost to you:

 I would also continue to help build your child’s confidence regardless of other kids not wanting to play with her.
 And continue to build your own strong relationship with her, so that it’s not all about peers and classmates, either.